dakshya-rajat/dakshya-nepal-fork/README.md

 - **To dive straight into code samples, head [to their documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

+## 💾 Data Sourcing

+We are using google drive to source data for our application.
+There is a sample **`.env.sample`** file which is required to source the data from google drive.
+There is easy way to do this. you can simple run `yarn token` to run a wizard to help you get you all the token required and create a `.env` file for you.

+`[VIDEO SHOULD BE ADDED]`